Muhammad Muhsin Ibrahim

 “What is your name?”
 Muhammad.
 And all eyes would turn around.

 Wait and ask yourself: how many Muslims are engaged in such dastardly activities?
 The aforementioned figure is just tentative, for the population of Muslims is, against many odds, rapidly growing.
-So, obviously, had the larger population of them been involved in “terrorism”, no part of the world might have been in peace, for nearly 1 in 4 people worldwide is Muslim.
-There is no denying that the threat poses by the ‘bad guys’ among them is alarming, but not as the media would want us to believe.
+So, obviously, had the larger population of them been involved in “terrorism”, no part of the world might have been at peace, for nearly 1 in 4 people worldwide is Muslim.
+There is no denying that the threat posed by the ‘bad guys’ among them is alarming, but not as the media would want us to believe.
 Muslims do not have a monopoly on fanaticism.
-We have Christians in C.A.R, Buddhists in Sri Lanka and Myanmar, Hindus in India, Jews in Israel, etc. but Muslims remain virtually the only culpable faithful.
+We have Christians in C.A.R., Buddhists in Sri Lanka and Myanmar, Hindus in India, Jews in Israel, etc., but Muslims remain virtually the only culpable faithful.
 One cannot be a Muslim, a practising one, until somewhere, someone overtly or covertly degrades him, or calls him an extremist or terrorist.
 What is wrong with the choice of being?
 I am Muslim, so let me be.
 Don’t infringe my individual rights.
 I will not do yours, either.

 “No one need doubt that, at the level of civilization, an unprecedented degree of knowledge, excellence, and sophistication was achieved in Islam several centuries before the Renaissance occurred in Europe, or that, as many scholars have noted, much of the groundwork for the scientific and philosophical thought that would flourish in the West was laid in Muslim lands” (Ruthven 2012:17).

-I have got two calls: First to my fellow Muslims.
+I have got two calls: First, to my fellow Muslims.
 Don’t forget who you are.
-Your undue moderation or apologia cannot purge you away from your identity.
+Your undue moderation or apologia cannot purge you of your identity.
 Don’t join the bandwagon of hundreds of thousands of ‘cultural’ or ‘nominal’ Muslims, to whom the religion is only an identity to distinguish them from others.
 These people are practically non-observant of Islamic tenets, which is primarily to submit to the One God alone and what He revealed to Prophet Muhammad (S.A.W).
 You can, however, choose to do what you want.
 Allah says: “There’s no compulsion in religion, for the right way is clearly from the wrong way…” (Qur’an, 2:256).

 No doubt Islam is nowadays a subject of mockery, misinterpretations, and the like.
 Three things caused that: 1) misconduct of a few of its followers, 2) sheer ignorance of its content and the earlier context and background, and 3) the exaggerating effect of media, especially those owned by anti (not “non-“) Muslims.
 BUT don’t let yourself be carried away by any of these.
 Don’t just believe in a single story, for that is dangerous.

-1. Jazaakallahu khairan for this wonderful write up, indeed you have shed more light on this issue that is been shyed away by most of our scholars.
+Jazaakallahu khairan for this wonderful write up, indeed you have shed more light on this issue that is been shyed away by most of our scholars.

 ReplyDelete